rohanjoshi3958/subwayfinder/README.md

 - 🌍 Interactive map powered by Leaflet and OpenStreetMap
 - 📍 Automatic geolocation detection
 - 🎯 Pin marker showing your current location
-- 🚇 **NEW: MBTA Station Integration** - Find nearby subway stations
+- 🚇 **MBTA Station Integration** - Find nearby subway stations
-- 📍 **NEW: Moveable Pin** - Click anywhere to move the pin and find stations
+- 📍 **Moveable Pin** - Click anywhere to move the pin and find stations
 - 📱 Responsive design that works on desktop and mobile
 - ⚡ Real-time location updates
 - 🛡️ Error handling for location services
-- 📊 **NEW: Station Information Panel** - Shows distance in miles, accessibility, and station details
+- 📊 **Station Information Panel** - Shows distance in miles, accessibility, and station details
+- 📚 **Documentation Link** - Easy access to MBTA API documentation directly from the map

 ## Getting Started